-4 Petitioner requests the check be forwarded to Maglio Christopher & Toale, PA, at 1605 Main St., Suite 710, Sarasota, FL 34236
+4 Petitioner requests that the check be forwarded to Maglio Christopher & Toale, PA, 1605 Main Street, Suite 710, Sarasota, FL 34236.

 5 Pursuant to Vaccine Rule 11(a), entry of judgment can be expedited by the parties' joint filing of notice renouncing the right to seek review.